1RedOne/azure-content/articles/virtual-network/virtual-networks-multiple-nics.md

 [AZURE.INCLUDE [azure-arm-classic-important-include](../../includes/learn-about-deployment-models-classic-include.md)]

+## Deployment of a Multi NIC VM in the Azure Resource Manager Model (ARM)
+For complete instructions on deploying a multi-NIC VM in the Azure ARM Model, [click here.](https://azure.microsoft.com/en-us/documentation/articles/virtual-network-deploy-multinic-arm-template/)

+## Background information for classic deployment of a Multi NIC VM

 - Internet-facing VIP (classic deployments) is only supported on the "default" NIC.
 There is only one VIP to the IP of the default NIC.
 - At this time, Instance Level Public IP (LPIP) addresses (classic deployments) are not supported for multi NIC VMs.
 - The order of the NICs from inside the VM will be random, and could also change across Azure infrastructure updates.
 However, the IP addresses, and the corresponding ethernet MAC addresses will remain the same.
 For example, assume **Eth1** has IP address 10.1.0.100 and MAC address 00-0D-3A-B0-39-0D; after an Azure infrastructure update and reboot, it could be changed to **Eth2**, but the IP and MAC pairing will remain the same.
 When a restart is customer-initiated, the NIC order will remain the same.